Damir Hadžović

 Damir Hadžović (born August 8, 1986) is a Bosnian-born Danish mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

-Hadžović was born to Bosnian Muslim parents in the eastern Bosnian town of Goražde in the Socialist Federal Republic of Yugoslavia (present-day Bosnia and Herzegovina).
+Hadžović was born to Bosniak parents in the eastern Bosnian town of Goražde in the Socialist Federal Republic of Yugoslavia (present-day Bosnia and Herzegovina).
 In 1992, when he was six years old, his mother and him fled to Macedonia for a year during the Bosnian War (1992-1995).
 They later moved to Denmark, living in a refugee center and later were granted asylum where his dad joined them in 1996.

 Unlike most MMA fighters, Hadžović was a bodybuilder prior to starting MMA.
 He was hooked to learn more about MMA as to find out the techniques of the sport which led him to his MMA career.
 Hadžović worked as a bouncer at an Irish pub in Copenhagen and as a part-time MMA referee.